java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 each call results in access checks for the caller.
 For method handles, the access is only checked when the method handle is created.

-It is important to keep in mind, that if the method handle is created within a context where it can access non-public members, when passed outside, it can still access those non-public members.
+It is important to keep in mind that if the method handle is created within a context where it can access non-public members, when passed outside, it can still access those non-public members.
 As a result, non-public members can potentially be accessed from code where they shouldn't be accessible.
 It's a developer's responsibility to keep such method handles private to their context.
 Alternatively, the method handle can be created with access limitations right